vulkomilev/oumi/README.md

 - Visualization tools for model analysis and interpretation.
 - Integration with popular libraries and frameworks.

-## [WIP] Features
+## Features

-- [ ] Easily run in a locally, jupyter notebook, vscvode debugger, or remote cluster
+- [x] Easily run in a locally, jupyter notebook, vscvode debugger, or remote cluster
-- [ ] Full finetuning using SFT, DPO
+- [x] Full finetuning using SFT, DPO

-## [TODO] Open Design Questions
-- [ ] What is a good data abstraction of instruction finetuning datasets ?

 ## Dev Environment Setup